juniornoodles/Console-Project/README.md

 ECALL currently does not do anything.
 I do not currently plan on making an OS, but I kept it in just in case I change my mind later.

+LI sign extends the msb of the 17 immediate value.
+Keep that in mind if you want to load numbers bigger than 2^17

 With shifts, positive values shift to the right, and negative values shift to the left.

 If using SW, always make reg1 zero.